MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 ## App Center OpenAPI Specification (Swagger)
 App Center exposes a full set of API endpoints.
 You can explore the App Center API through the [App Center OpenAPI Specification](https://openapi.appcenter.ms).

 The App Center OpenAPI specification allows you to authenticate using your API token.
-Once you're authenticated, you can interactively call App Center APIs to learn about the API and see what data it returns.
+Once you're authenticated, you can call App Center APIs to learn about the API and see what data it returns.

 ## <a name="section02"></a>Types of tokens: user tokens and app tokens
 App Center exposes two kinds of API tokens: user tokens, and app tokens.